pblohan/policy-brief-web/README.md

 To carry out the analysis, I worked with:

-Excel for initial structuring

-Python for cleaning, transforming, and modeling the data
+Excel for initial structuring, Python for cleaning, transforming, and modeling the data

 Analytical methods such as:

-Clustering

-PCA

-Random Forest

-Linear sequences / time-based patterns

-Heatmaps and correlation matrices
+Clustering, PCA, Random Forest, Linear sequences / time-based patterns, Heatmaps and correlation matrices

 Key libraries included pandas, numpy, matplotlib, seaborn, and scikit-learn.